Picovoice/rhino/binding/ios/README.md

 let contextPath = Bundle.main.path(forResource: "context_ios", ofType: "rhn")
 ```

+Alternatively, if the context file is deployed to the device with a different method, the absolute path to the file on device can be used.

 ## Non-English Contexts

 In order to run inference on non-English contexts you need to use the corresponding model file.
 The model files for all supported languages are available [here](../../lib/common).